Gela: Ancient era

 After the death of Gelon in 478 BC, Hiero moved to Syracuse, leaving Gela to Polyzelos.
 Many of the Geloi returned from Syracuse in this period and the city regained some of its power.
 Aeschylus died in this city in 456 BC.
+Valerius Maximus wrote that Aeschylus was killed outside the city by a tortoise dropped by an eagle which had mistaken his head for a rock suitable for shattering the shell, and killed him.
+Pliny, in his Naturalis Historiæ, adds that Aeschylus had been staying outdoors to avoid a prophecy that he would be killed by a falling object.

 In 425 BC during the Sicilian wars, Gela was an ally of Syracuse, while Kamarina was on the opposing side although they were traditional allies.
 They concluded an armistice in the late summer.
 Since a bilateral peace was unlikely to last if the rest of the island remained at war, the two cities invited all the belligerents to convene and discuss peace terms.
 The cities not only sent ambassadors but also granted them unusually broad power to conduct diplomacy.
 In 424 BC at the Congress of Gela, the Sicilian cities made peace on the basis of "Sicily for the Sicilians".

 Gela fought the Sicilian League that pushed back the Athenian attempt to conquer the island in 415 BC (see Sicilian Expedition).

 In 406 BC, the Carthaginians conquered Agrigento and destroyed it.
 Gela asked for the help of Dionysius I of Syracuse but Dionysius did not arrive and, after heroic deeds, the following year, Gela was ruined and its treasures sacked.
 The survivors took refuge in Syracuse.
 In 397 BC, they returned in Gela and joined Dionysius II in his struggle for freedom from the invaders and in 383 BC their independence was acknowledged.

 Timoleon rebuilt the city walls in 338 BC after the destruction by the Carthaginians.
 The Acropolis lost its sacred character and was populated with houses arranged on the flanks of the hill.
 The monumental area of the city was moved to Capo Soprano.

 Under Agathocles (317-289 BC), the city again suffered internal strife between the people and the aristoi (aristocrats).
 When the Carthaginians arrived in 311 BC, they met little resistance and captured the city with the help of the aristoi.
 The acropolis site at Molino a Vento was then definitively abandoned.

 In 282 BC Phintias of Agrigento ruthlessly destroyed Gela to crush its power forever and transferred its population to his new city of Phintias next to present-day Licata.
 This assertion, however, seems to be refuted by a careful reading of the sources that name the Mamertines as the real destroyers of the city, five years earlier.